the-ninth-wave/the-ninth-wave.github.io/README.md

 ![](gold_head.jpg)

 I'm an academic researcher transitioning into machine learning.
 My academic training is in probability theory.
 To develop my computer vision skillset, I trained the Faster R-CNN architecture on a custom dataset built from pdf documents.
+My github username is from [music](https://en.wikipedia.org/wiki/Hounds_of_Love) I like. :)

 | | | | |
 |---|---|---|---|